Zak Ebrahim

-After several years of hiding his true identity, Abdulaziz changed his name to Zak Ebrahim and began to speak publicly about his father's activities and in favor of peace.
+After several years of hiding his true identity, Abdulaziz changed his name to Zak Ebrahim and began to speak publicly and critically about his father's crimes and in favor of peace.
 He released his first book, The Terrorist's Son: A Story of Choice through Simon & Schuster in September 2014.
 It won an American Library Association award in 2015.

 Other family

 Ebrahim's mother, a native of Pittsburgh born Karen Mills, changed her name to Khadijah, when she left Roman Catholicism for Islam, in 1982.
-He has a brother, and a half-sister from his mother's previous marriage.
+He has a brother, as well as a half-sister from his mother's previous marriage.